• About Us

 Rent Help for Seniors on Fixed Income

-Many seniors on Social Security or pensions can get rent help through a mix of housing authorities, state emergency programs, and nonprofit agencies, but you usually have to apply directly through an official office and provide proof of income, age, and housing situation.
+Many seniors on Social Security or pensions can get rent help through a mix of housing authorities, state emergency programs, and nonprofit agencies, but you usually have to apply directly through an official office and provide proof of income, age, and ho

 Read More